User Research Methods in Practice

 eSignatures

-I conducted this usability testing during the final development stage in a controlled testing environment to identify and address any remaining usability issues.
+I conducted usability testing during the final development stage to identify issues before release and validate whether the feature supported real governance workflows effectively.

 • We want to test the usability and feature readiness before the initial release so that we can confidently release the function to all the customers.